-The customers served by the Company's distribution network are supplied predominantly by a small number of electricity supply businesses with RWE NPower plc accounting for approximately 28% of distribution revenues in 2012 (2011: 30%).
+The customers served by the Company's distribution network are supplied predominantly by a small number of electricity supply businesses with RWE NPower plc accounting for approximately 27% of distribution revenues in 2013 (2012: 28%).
 Ofgem has determined a framework which sets credit limits for each supply business based on its credit rating or payment history and requires them to provide credit cover if their value at risk (measured as being equivalent to 45 days usage) exceeds the credit limit.
 Acceptable credit typically is provided in the form of a parent company guarantee, letter of credit or an escrow account.
-Included within other payables are customer deposits of £1.5m as at March 2012 (2011: £1.5m).
+Included within other payables are customer deposits of £Nil as at March 2013 (2012: £1.5m).

 Ofgem has indicated that, provided the Company has implemented credit control, billing and collection processes in line with best practice guidelines and can demonstrate compliance with the guidelines or is able to satisfactorily explain departure from the guidelines, any bad debt losses arising from supplier default will be recovered through an increase in future allowed income.
 Losses incurred to date have not been material.
-Included in the Company's use of system ("UoS") receivables are debtors with a carrying value of nil, which have been placed into administration and have therefore been provided in full at the year end (2011: £0.3m)
+Included in the Company's use of system ("UoS") receivables are debtors with a carrying value of £Nil, which have been placed into administration.
+Consequently, no provision was required at the year-end (2012: £Nil)